thiago95macedo/weth/addons/website_blog/README.md

 This lets you organize your publishing process according to your needs.

-Other access rights are related to business objects (products, people, events, etc) and directly following Odoo's standard access rights management, so you do not have to configure things twice.
+Other access rights are related to business objects (products, people, events, etc) and directly following WETH's standard access rights management, so you do not have to configure things twice.